-Efforts must continue to create and protect the monarch’s habitat and actively participate in citizen science programs like the Blitz.
+Efforts must continue to create and protect the monarch’s habitat and actively participate in community science programs like the Blitz.
 The North American monarch butterfly is an iconic and fascinating species that still needs our help.
 The information collected will help researchers identify priority areas for monarch conservation actions.
 The data gathered are accessible for anyone to consult and download on the TRINATIONAL MONARCH KNOWLEDGE NETWORK.

 The International Monarch Monitoring Blitz aims to provide a valuable snapshot for scientists of the monarch population status across the butterfly’s migratory paths in Canada, Mexico, and the United States.
 The Blitz is an initiative from the Trinational Monarch Conservation Partnership, created through the Commission for Environmental Cooperation.